UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

+.. _cnfSimEng:

 Configuring SimEng
 ==================

 SimEng configuration files are written in a YAML format, and provide values for the parameters of the processor architecture to be simulated.
+Pre-written model configuration files can be found in the ``configs/`` directory.

 The configuration files are split into several sections, each of which is associated with a specific area of the architecture modelled.